 Residents who live in the Urban Service Area (Fort McMurray) are required to have a fire pit permit if they have a fire pit on their property.
 More information can be found on the Backyard Fire Pits section of our website.

 Where can I get more information on fire prevention?

-For information on fire prevention, please see the Fire Prevention section on our website.
+Please visit the Fire Prevention section of our website.